-Tedra is concerned with the current federal education agenda, which promotes private education for the elite at the expense of public education for the overwhelming majority of American children.
+Tedra is particularly concerned with the current federal education agenda, which promotes private education for the elite at the expense of public education for the overwhelming majority of American children.
 While she supports a family’s right to select a private education, she sees the deception behind proposed deep cuts to public education to divert limited resources to the euphemistic “school choice” movement.
-Tedra knows our schools work best when they are empowered to hire, support, and retain the best teachers, and Tedra opposes charter school initiatives that hire less-qualified applicants for less pay.

 - Advocate for establishing universal, full-day preschool in NY21’s schools